What is WebMCP? The New Browser Standard for AI Agents Explained

 The Model Context Protocol (MCP) is an open standard created by Anthropic that lets AI models connect to external tools and data sources.
 Instead of copying and pasting context into a chat window, MCP servers expose structured tools that AI models can call directly.

-MCP has taken off in code editors.
-Claude Code, Cursor, VS Code, and Windsurf all support MCP servers.
+For example, a Supabase MCP server lets an AI model query your database, run migrations, and manage tables -- all without you writing SQL by hand.
+MCP has taken off in code editors like Claude Code, Cursor, VS Code, and Windsurf.
 But until now, MCP has been limited to local development environments.

 Enter WebMCP

-Here's the core idea: a website can declare that it supports WebMCP, and an AI agent browsing that site can discover and use structured tools instead of scraping HTML or clicking buttons blindly.
+WebMCP is a proposed browser API that exposes MCP-compatible endpoints from web pages.
+A website declares that it supports WebMCP, and an AI agent browsing that site can discover and use structured tools instead of scraping HTML or clicking buttons blindly.

 How It Works